Antvirf/stui/README.md

 ## To-do

-- Fix: Use SLURM_CONF env var, if it exists
 - Fix: Long reason / one with newlines won't show in full
 - Fix: bold panes may not work on all terminals, use better highlighting